News & Insights

-Last Updated: 02/19/2024
+Last Updated: 6/02/2025

 ISI For Pharma & Healthcare Websites

-One of the main talking points when kicking off website design within the pharmaceutical and med-tech industry is always how to strategically display the ISI or important safety information, in the most non-intrusive way.
+One of the main talking points when kicking off website designs within the pharmaceutical and med-tech industry is always how to strategically display the ISI or important safety information, in the most non-intrusive way.

 A common challenge for medical brands is combining best practices in design and marketing their brand effectively while also satisfying legal requirements.
-FDA guidance is vague at best.
+FDA guidance for these requirements is vague at best.
 They want medical websites to have an equal balance of marketing claims and indication statements on the intended use as well as clearly identified side effects and risks.
 But what that equal balance actually looks like is left up to the individual companies to decide.

 With our vast experience creating websites in the healthcare space, we have seen it all.